 Lindsey Vonn of the USA

 Lindsey Vonn won gold in the Downhill at Vancouver and bronze in the Super-G. Injury prevented her defending her title in Sochi where she would have been a hot favourite.
+She won Bronze in the Downhill at PyeongChang.
 She is one of only a handful of women to have won World Cup races in all five disciplines and is the most successful American skier in history.

 Most famous quote: “Everything about my life seemed so perfect to people.
 But I struggle like everyone else.”
 Where is she now?
-Lindsey Vonn is back and will be competing at PyeongChang.
-On December 8, 2017, she said in an interview that she won’t be representing the US President in the 2018 Winter Olympics, and will not attend the White House if she wins a Gold Medal.
+Lindsey Vonn won a Bronze medal at PyeongChang.

-Like our male Olympians, a host of big names are missing: Mikaela Shiffrin (who has so far won GS Gold at PyeongChang), Maria Walliser, Julia Mancuso, Nancy Green, and Picabo Street…and that’s just the start.
+Like our male Olympians, a host of big names are missing: Mikaela Shiffrin (who won GS Gold and Silver Combined at PyeongChang), Maria Walliser, Julia Mancuso, Nancy Green, and Picabo Street…and that’s just the start.